visier/python-sdk/README.md

 from visier_api_data_out import DataQueryApi data_query_api = DataQueryApi()
 ```
-Under the hood, it will create the configuration object using the environment variables.
+Internally, the configuration object is created using environment variables.
-You can change the default configuration object using `Configuration.set_default` method.
+You can change the default configuration object using the `Configuration.set_default` method.
-By default, this default configuration object is used to create default ApiClient object.
+By default, this configuration object is used to create the default `ApiClient` object.
-`ApiClient` object also has a method `ApiClient.set_default`.
+The `ApiClient` object also has a `set_default` method.
+This default `ApiClient` object is used to create API objects implicitly.

 ```python
 from dotenv import dotenv_values